CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it meant to "push" changes to Github?

-You send all local changes (commits) to Github.
+You send all local changes (commits) to Github where the remote files are stored.

 ## Question 14

 What is Github?

-A website for us to store and share our code enabling collaboration between people.
+A website hosting service for us to store and share our code which enables remote collaboration between people.

 ## Question 15